-Matthew Klam's novel Who Is Rich? will be published by Random House in July, 2017.
+Matthew Klam's novel Who Is Rich? is available from Random House.

 "It's amazing to wait so long for a book, and for it to be everything you wanted.
 The most singular quality of Matthew Klam's writing is how alive it is.
 I loved every page of this book.
 It got into my bloodstream -- and kind of destroyed me."